How do I get started with bug bounty hunting? How do I improve my skills?

 Another known attack on XML Encryption is aimed at the Cipher Block Chaining (CBC) mode, which can be used with the block ciphers AES or 3DES [2].
 The attack is described in detail in this referenced paper [3] and is quite similar to Padding-Oracle attacks on CBC mode; the malleability of CBC mode encryption enables the attacker to perform a bytewise, adaptive manipulation of the ciphertext blocks which are subsequently sent to the decryptor.
 In most cases, the manipulated ciphertext will not decrypt to valid XML and an error will be returned.
 Sometimes, however, the plaintext will be parsed as valid XML, in which cases an error is thrown later on at the application layer.
 The attacker observes the differences in the responses in order to turn the decryptor into a ciphertext validity oracle which can be used to break the encryption.
 Due to some particularities of the XML format, this attack can be very efficient, enabling decryption with about 14 requests per byte, and it is even possible to fully automate the process [7].

-In the Encryption Attacker tab of EsPReSSO, add the public key certificate to the Certificate field (if necessary) and insert a symmetric key of your own devising into the Symmetric Key text field.
+In order to determine if a particular SAML service provider is vulnerable to this attack, we can avoid the cumbersome ciphertext manipulation, if we are in possession of the decryptor's public key: In the Encryption Attacker tab of EsPReSSO, add the public key certificate to the Certificate field (if necessary) and insert a symmetric key of your own devising into the Symmetric Key text field.
 Select an appropriate RSA encryption method and click the Encrypt button to apply the new EncryptedKey element to the original SAML message.

 An XML message can now be inserted into the XML data text field.
 Select a CBC mode encryption algorithm and click Encrypt to apply the changes.
 As in the example above, press Burp's Go or Forward button to send the message and carefully inspect the response.
 Try sending invalid XML, e.g., by not closing a tag or using the `&` character without a valid entity and keep an eye open for differences in the returned responses.
 To manipulate the padding, the text field on the right side shows the hexadecimal representation of the plaintext, including the CBC padding.
 If you send a single block and set the last byte, which indicates the padding length to the blocksize, i.e. 16 or 0x10 for AES, the ciphertext should decrypt into an empty string and is generally considered "valid" XML.